Crappie Fishing Lures

-Crappies eat most anything edible that is small enough for them to get in their mouth.
+Crappies eat most anything that resembles their wide variety food of sources, as long as it is small enough for them to get in their mouth.
 Most of all they love to feed on minnows and other small fish.
-So most crappie lures are designed to imitate one form of minnow or bait fish.
+So most crappie lures are designed to imitate minnows or bait fish.
 Follow the seasonal movements of crappie to determine where to find them and how to catch them.

-Visit the crappie fishing page to get an insight into ways for catching crappie.
+Visit the crappie fishing page to get more insight into ways for catching crappie.

 Crappie Jigs & Lures